melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

   + Conduct life history studies
   + Conduct research to identify the proportion of each species in population and in catches

-- Take a closer look at the Ralston historical catch reconstruction (\ref{Ralston2010}) and all other historical data sources.
+- Take a closer look at historical catch reconstructions and all other historical data sources.

 - Refine CCFRP survey index to look at alternative possible model structures, including